shub297/react-tic-tac-toe/README.md

 # Tic Tac Toe

-Tic Tac Toe Board Game built in React
+Tic Tac Toe Board Game built in React.
+This uses Vite to bootstrap the app.